Arthur Schnitzler: Literary works

 Schnitzler was branded as a pornographer after the release of his play Reigen, in which 10 pairs of characters are shown before and after the sexual act, leading and ending with a prostitute.
-The furor after this play was couched in the strongest antisemitic terms.
+The furor this play aroused was often couched in antisemitic terms.
 Reigen was made into a French language film in 1950 by the German-born director Max Ophüls as La Ronde.
 The film achieved considerable success in the English-speaking world, with the result that Schnitzler's play is better known there under its French title.
 Richard Oswald's film The Merry-Go-Round (1920), Roger Vadim's Circle of Love (1964) and Otto Schenk's Der Reigen (1973) also are based on the play.
 A more recent adaptation is the Fernando Meirelles' film 360.

 In the novella Fräulein Else (1924) Schnitzler may be rebutting a contentious critique of the Jewish character by Otto Weininger (1903) by positioning the sexuality of the young female Jewish protagonist.
 The story, a first-person stream of consciousness narrative by a young aristocratic woman, reveals a moral dilemma that ends in tragedy.

 In response to an interviewer who asked Schnitzler what he thought about the critical view that his works all seemed to treat the same subjects, he replied "I write of love and death.
 What other subjects are there?"
-Despite his seriousness of purpose, Schnitzler frequently approaches the bedroom farce in his plays (and had an affair with Adele Sandrock, one of his actresses).
-Professor Bernhardi, a play about a Jewish doctor who turns away a Catholic priest in order to spare a patient the realization that she is on the point of death, is his only major dramatic work without a sexual theme.
+Despite his seriousness of purpose, Schnitzler frequently approaches the bedroom farce in his plays.
+Professor Bernhardi, a play about a Jewish doctor who turns away a Catholic priest in order to spare his patient the realization that she is on the point of death, is his only major dramatic work without a sexual theme.